WirelessThings/WirelessThings-LaunchPad/MessageBridge/Readme.md

     $ ./MessageBridge.py

-The Message Bridge can be started from the Wireless Things Launchpad Select **01.
+The Message Bridge can be started from the Wireless Things LaunchPad Select **01.
 Message Bridge** from the List of app's and click the Start button

 Double click, your OS may have a run action associated with python script files and double clicking will launch the Message Bridge.
 Some systems will just open the script in a text editor, if so use one of the methods above.

-##Running in the console (foreground)
+## Running in the console (foreground)
 If MessageBridge.py is run from the command line without any options it will run in the foreground, if console debug output is enable you will see this in your terminal, if you close the terminal session then the Message Bridge will be stopped.
 To stop the service running use Ctrl-C after a short while the service will exit

-##Running as a Daemon or Service (background)
+## Running as a Daemon or Service (background)
 Currently this is not yet supported on Windows.
 It is posible to have the Message Bridge run as a background process.
 Control of background mode is done with the command line options start, stop, restart and status.
 To check is a Message Bridge is running on the local machine you can use the status option